 I ended up at the Grand Hyatt Union Square which is centrally located in downtown San Francisco.
 It is a chain hotel so has a generic look and amenities, but was a good choice as it had convenient access to popular tourist spots, shopping, and public transit.
 The city view room was large and very clean.
 Pricing was typical for the area and hotel rating (4 stars), at around $430 USD per night.

 Of note, San Francisco’s struggles with affordable housing has led to a major problem with homelessness, further exacerbated by issues with access to mental health and drug rehabilitation services.
 Some visitors to the city are put off by the sight of the homeless population and it certainly is very apparent when you walk down many downtown streets, but I felt perfectly safe staying in Union Square.

-As mentioned, this area was my home base for the week.
 Union Square is a central shopping, hotel, and theatre district that is optimally located for those looking to visit the usual SF tourist sites.
 We actually didn’t spend an extended time exploring this area, using it more as a stepping off point for our excursions instead.